 Hailing from the northern region of whangarei, Chey Harvey began her musical journey at the age of 12, finding her voice through song writing and allowing her ability to take her to Auckland where she would further develop her skills through her music studies at MAINZ.
 At age 21, she won the Eva Mendes Scholarship and was flown to Hollywood to work with established producers and musicians, which inspired her to take her musical career to the next level.

-For the next 10-years their custom built sound system could be heard blaring all night long during the from forests during summer solstice parties, mountains in Wales, castles in Luxemburg and numerous festivals including the May Day Cannabis marches in London.
-During the winter months it was bars, clubs and warehouse parties.
+For the next 10-years their custom built sound system could be heard blaring all night long at their annual summer solstice forest parties in North London, from Welsh mountain tops, castles in Luxembourg and numerous festivals during the summer months including the London May Day festivals.
+During the winter months it was time to hit the bars, clubs, warehouses & private parties.

-Whilst always on the hunt for new tunes, expect him to drop a mixture house, techno, trance to a little bit of liquid drum & bass.
+As he’s always on the hunt for new tunes expect him to drop anything that comes with a little groove to it.

 Jamie D & Yama